 Revenues.
 Wafer probe card sales comprise substantially all of our revenues.
-Increases in revenues have resulted from increased demand for our existing products, the introduction of new, more complex products and the penetration of new markets.
-Revenues from our customers are subject to both quarterly and annual fluctuations due to a number of issues, including design cycles, technology adoption rates and cyclicality of the different end markets into which our customers' products are sold.
+Revenues have increased due to increased demand for our existing products, newly introduced products and new application for markets we had not previously penetrated.
+Revenues from our customers are subject to both quarterly and annual fluctuations due to a number of factors, including design cycles, technology adoption rates and cyclicality of the different end markets into which our customers' products are sold.
 We expect that revenues from the sale of wafer probe cards will continue to account for substantially all of our revenues for the foreseeable future.

 Cost of Revenues.
 Cost of revenues consists primarily of manufacturing materials, payroll and manufacturing-related overhead.
 In addition, cost of revenues also includes costs related to the start up of our new manufacturing facility.
-Our manufacturing operations rely upon a limited number of suppliers to provide key components and materials for our products, some of which are sole source.
+Our manufacturing operations rely upon a limited number of suppliers to provide key components and materials for our products, some of which are a sole source.
 We order materials and supplies based on backlog and non-binding forecasted customer orders.
 Tooling and setup costs related to changing manufacturing lots at our suppliers are also included in the cost of revenues.
 We expense all warranty costs and inventory reserves as cost of revenues.

-We design, manufacture and sell a fully custom product into a market that is subject to significant cyclicality and demand fluctuations.
+We design, manufacture and sell a fully custom product into the semiconductor test market that is subject to significant cyclicality and demand fluctuations.
 Wafer probe cards are complex products, custom to every specific chip design and have to be delivered on lead-times of most manufacturers' cycle times.
-It is therefore common to start production and to acquire production materials ahead of the receipt of an actual purchase order.
+It is therefore sometimes necessary to start production and to acquire production materials ahead of the receipt of an actual purchase order.
 Wafer probe cards are manufactured in low volumes, therefore, material purchases are often subject to minimum purchase order quantities in excess of our actual demand.
 Inventory valuation adjustments for these factors are considered a normal component of cost of revenues.

 Research and Development.
 Research and development expenses include expenses related to product development, engineering and material costs.
 All research and development costs are expensed as incurred.
-We plan to invest a significant amount in research and development activities to develop new technologies for current and new markets and new applications in the future.
+We continue to invest a significant amount in research and development activities to develop new technologies for current and new markets and new applications in the future.

 Selling, General and Administrative.
 Selling, general and administrative expenses include expenses related to sales, marketing, and administrative personnel, internal and outside sales representatives' commissions, market research and consulting, and other marketing, sales and administrative activities.
-We expect that selling expenses will increase as revenues increase, and we expect that general and administrative expenses will increase in absolute dollars to support future revenue growth, as well as from the additional costs of being a publicly traded company including compliance with the Sarbanes-Oxley Act of 2002.
+We expect that selling expenses will increase as revenues increase, and we expect that general and administrative expenses will increase in absolute dollars to support future revenue growth.